pippinbarr/cart253/topics/data/json.md

 Hey presto, each time we load this program, we see a randomly selected fortune displayed.

----

-## So, JSON!
+## Summary

 JSON is wonderful because

-1. It gives us a standard format for creating data files we can use with our programs, rather than having out data cluttering up the `.js` files themselves. **Modularity!
+1. It gives us a standard format for creating data files we can use with our programs, rather than having our data cluttering up the `.js` files themselves. **Modularity!
 Reuse!**
-2. We can find JSON-formatted data out in the wild that we can incorporate into our programs, including files like those in [Darius Kazemi's corpora project](https://github.com/dariusk/corpora/) (and dynamically generated JSON from various APIs).
+2. We can find JSON-formatted data out in the wild that we can incorporate into our programs, including files like those in [Darius Kazemi's corpora project](https://github.com/dariusk/corpora/).

 The key skills we need in order to be able to participate in this wonderful world are

 1. The ability to read and write the JSON format itself.
 Not very different from understanding JavaScript objects and arrays.
 2. The ability to load JSON data into our program.
 In p5 we use `loadJSON()` for this.
-3. The ability to access the loaded data by following chains of properties and array indexes to the correct value(s).
+3. The ability to access the loaded data by following the paths of properties and array indexes to the correct value(s).
 No different to accessing any JavaScript object or array in any program.

 It's a wonderful and dataful world out there.
 Time to play!

----

 # }